-- Provision of low storage for bulky and heavy items.
-Storage units should be divided into sections to reduce - Storage should be organised and exhibited to students to - Hooks and low storage for bags and personal belongings. - 4 students per table at 900mm x 2000mm.
+- Provision of low storage for bulky and heavy items. - Storage units should be divided into sections to reduce visual overstimulation. - Storage should be organised and exhibited to students to allow them to be aware of what equipment is available. - Hooks and low storage for bags and personal belongings. - 4 students per table at 900mm x 2000mm.